Before the lesson

 Recap on the previous lesson on Being thoughtful and polite towards other people. including:

 - What do we mean by respect?
-For example, admiring something about someone else and having regard for other people’s Emotions that a person can feel. and rights
+For example, admiring something about someone else and having regard for other people’s Emotions that a person can feel. and A set of actions and principles that are entitled to someone

 - Who should we respect?
 For example, parents, friends, teachers, celebrities, people with certain jobs.
 Although we should treat everyone with respect.